pkdone/atlas-org-config-checker/README.md

 The [Admin API](https://docs.atlas.mongodb.com/reference/api-resources/) for MongoDB Atlas does not provide one single resource to call to obtain all the configuration metadata for all the resources contained in an Atlas organisation.
 Therefore, this utility makes multiple API calls to get configuration data for every resource in the organisation and then combines these into one single representation of the organisation's current configuration.
 An example of the utility's checks, run against this configuration, is the detection of any 'banned' M0/M2/M5 shared clusters currently deployed in the Atlas organisation.

-## Main Process Flow Executed By The Utility:
+## Main Process Flow Executed

 * Using the Atlas Admin API, assemble a single JSON representation of the full organisation's configuration by polling the Admin API for data from various resources belonging to the organisation (e.g. _org_, _group_ (_project_), _cluster_, _accessList_, etc.).
 * Save the retrieved config data as a single document in a MongoDB database collection with an additional timestamp field capturing when the configuration was retrieved.
 * Using the aggregation framework, analyse the latest _organisation_ config document, stored in the database, for non-compliances, according to a set of hard-coded example rules

-## Example Hard-Coded Non-Compliance Rule Checks Performed By The Utility
+## Example Hard-Coded Non-Compliance Rule Checks Implemented

 * Check for banned clusters (typically shared rather than dedicated clusters)
 * Check for project access lists that are too open (e.g. allowing 0.0.0.0/0)